saucelabs-training/demo-js/testrunner-toolkit/cypress/README.md

 npm install -g saucectl
 ```

-> ⚠️ Make sure saucectl version is newer than **v0.44.0**

 ## Cypress info
 More information about Cypress and writing Cypress tests can be found
 [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)

-## Sauce Labs Testrunner toolkit info
+## Sauce Labs saucectl info
-More information about the Sauce Labs Testrunner Toolkit can be found
+More information about the Sauce Labs saucectl can be found
 [here](https://docs.saucelabs.com/testrunner-toolkit/index.html)

 ## Examples:
 All below mentioned examples can be found in the [`.sauce`](./.sauce)-folder.
 You can run the configurations by running
 the following command from the root of this folder

-      saucectl run --config ./.sauce/config-ex{#}.yml --test-env sauce
+      saucectl run --config ./.sauce/config-ex{#}.yml

       # OR for use with the EU data center
       npm run test.sauce.ex{#}.eu